 Sustainability Stewards Program

-The Campus Sustainability Steward is a student leadership position charged with educating the campus and wider community about sustainability, maintaining the College’s organic garden and planning initiatives to “green” the campus.
-The Stewards regularly organize outreach projects for the greater Caldwell community.
-The Stewards live in Gaia, the College’s eco-house as partial compensation.
+The Campus Sustainability Steward is a student leadership position charged with educating the campus and wider community about sustainability, maintaining the College’s organic garden, and planning initiatives to improve overall environmental sustainability.
+The Stewards regularly organize outreach projects for the community and frequently work together with other local and on-campus environmental groups.

 The Sustainability Council at The College of Idaho strives to encourage environmental efforts through providing: